Comparing Central Bankers to the Russian Mob

 How To Deal With The New Russian Mob (AKA The Fed)

 If you wish to engage in speculation, it’s crucial to comprehend how financial markets function and what influences them.
 The primary driving force behind market movements is emotions, often referred to as Mass Psychology.
-Understanding this aspect can provide you with insights into market operations, eliminating the need to rely on individuals on Wall Street who present themselves as experts.
+Understanding this aspect can provide insights into market operations, eliminating the need to rely on individuals on Wall Street who present themselves as experts.

 How will Gold fare in a hostile interest environment?

 Conventional wisdom states that precious metals trend upward when rates are rising.
 We live in strange times, and central bankers are breaking the left, right and centre rules, so this old paradigm might not hold.
-If the masses are forced to speculate, they could decide that Gold is a better storage of wealth.
+If the masses were forced to speculate, they could decide that gold is a better storage of wealth.
 However, for that to pass, the average Joe would have to understand the real meaning of the word inflation and that Gold is a currency, not some ancient relic that has no place in the 21st century.

 This will not be an easy feat, so while we expect Gold to trend higher in future years, the next bull run will not begin with a bang.
-Another possibility to consider is that if the cost of holding money in a bank becomes prohibitive, it could trigger a run on the banks.
-We will examine this issue in more detail in a follow-up article.

 How does one become a butterfly?” she asked pensively. ”You must want to fly so much that you are willing to give up being a caterpillar.”